-The Memorandum containing the salient features of the Prospectus together with the Application Forms and copies of the Prospectus may be obtained from the Registered Office of our Company, from the Registered Office of the Lead Manager to the Issue, Registrar to the Issue as mentioned in the Application form.
+The Memorandum containing the salient features of the Red Herring Prospectus together with the Application Forms and copies of the Red Herring Prospectus may be obtained from the Registered Office of our Company, from the Registered Office of the Lead Manager to the Issue, Registrar to the Issue as mentioned in the Application form.
 The application forms may also be downloaded from the website of National Stock Exchange of India Limited i.e. www.nseindia.com.
-Applicants shall only use the specified Application Form for the purpose of making an Application in terms of the Prospectus.
+Applicants shall only use the specified Application Form for the purpose of making an Application in terms of the Red Herring Prospectus.
 All the applicants shall have to apply only through the ASBA process.
 ASBA Applicants shall submit an Application Form either in physical or electronic form to the SCSBs authorizing blocking of funds that are available in the bank account specified in the Application Form.
-Applicants shall only use the specified Application Form.
-Applicants shall only use the specified Application Form.
-Applicants shall only use the specified in the Application Form.
-Applicants shall only use the specified in the Application Form.
-Applicants shall only use the specified in the Application Form.
-Applicants shall only use the specified Application Form for the purpose of making an Application Form.
-Applicants shall only use the specified Application Form for the purpose of making an Application Form shall contain space for indicating number of specified securities subscribed for in demat form.
+Applicants shall only use the specified Application Form for the purpose of making an Application in terms of this Prospectus.
+The Application Form shall contain space for indicating number of specified securities subscribed for in demat form.